We are here to help you discover and/or pursue your calling, the place where your talent and passion make a positive impact on the world.

-The Career Center is committed to preparing students for life after college by supporting their growth throughout their enrollment and beyond.
+The University of Providence Career Services is committed to preparing students for life after college by supporting their growth throughout their enrollment and beyond.
 From the first convocation through commencement and into a thriving career, we will be there alongside you.

 Students leave the University of Providence knowing they are life-long learners with the confidence to reach their personal and professional goals.

 Career Services is committed to helping your find your calling and assist you in your pursuit of it.
 Fredrick Buechner describes vocation/calling as the place “Where your deep gladness and the world’s deep hunger meet.”

 Vocational Discovery: Author’s Burnett and Evans suggest that most of us don’t know what we are passionate about.
 We find that passion by trying new things, discovering what we like and dislike, and developing mastery of what we do enjoy.

 At the University of Providence career services, we encourage you to find your career by being curious, creative, and reflective.
 Try new things – take survey courses and a diverse array of electives, volunteer, participate in; employer site visits, information interviews, internships, student employment, and other experiential learning opportunities.
 When you take part in these activities be present to notice things, reflect upon what you observed, and make any adjustments to your career exploration.
 Let your discoveries guide you to either look deeper into that career or make an informed switch and move in another vocational direction.

 Career Services orients its programming to help you optimize your career readiness.
 We offer training, resources, career counseling, targeted events, and a variety of experiential learning experiences to help you hone your career readiness skills.